 The Santa Susana Mountain area now part of Granada Hills was home to the Tataviam at the time of the arrival of the Spaniards.
 By 1810, the Spaniards had subjugated them entirely.
 From 1821 to 1848, the area was ruled by Mexico.
 After that, it became part of the US.

 In 1916, oil was discovered in the area then simply known as “Granada,” near the northern end of Zelzah Avenue.
 The area was primarily used for dairy farms and produce.
-In the early part of the 20th Century, apricots, beans, grapefruits, lemons, oranges and walnuts were the main crops.
+In the early part of the 20th Century; apricots, beans, grapefruits, lemons, oranges, and walnuts were the main crops.
 In 1927, Granada was officially founded.
 The “Hills” was added around 1942.

-GRANADA HILLS IN MOVIES AND TV
+GRANADA HILLS IN MOVIES AND TELEVISION

 Knots Landing was actually Crystalaire Place in the Knollwood Country Club Estates.